Amba Kak

 Amba Kak is a US-based technology policy expert who is the Co-Executive Director of AI Now Institute, a US-based research institute.

 In 2021, she served as senior advisor on AI to the Federal Trade Commission, advising the US federal regulator on emerging technology issues.

 She is on the Board of the Signal Foundation and working group member at the Ada Lovelace Institute and on the Steering Committee of the Knight Georgetown Institute.

+Amba is a member of New York City's Mayor Elect Zohran Mamdani's transition team.

 In 2024 TIME magazine listed Kak among 100 most influential people in AI.

 Early life and education

 Kak was born and raised in New Delhi, India.
 She studied law at the National University of Juridical Sciences in Kolkata, India.
 As a Rhodes scholar, she later obtained a Master's in Law and a Master of Science in the Social Science of the Internet from University of Oxford.

 At Oxford University, her research focused on net neutrality.

 She is a former Google policy fellow.
 Over the year 2016/2017 she was a Mozilla Technology Policy Fellow.
 Currently, Kak is a senior research fellow at Cybersecurity and Privacy Institute at Northeastern University.

 From 2016 to 2019, Kak was an adviser with the Mozilla Corporation.

 In 2021, Kak was nominated to serve as AI adviser at the US Federal Trade Commission.

 She serves as a board member at the Signal Foundation, advisory board member at the Mozilla Foundation and a working group member at the Ada Lovelace Institute.